MBulli/SmartCommandlineArgs/README.md

 # Smart Commandline Arguments
 A Visual Studio Extension which aims to provide a better UI to manage your command line arguments

-This fork added a new command that allows to copy the currently selected command line arguments to the clipboard.
+This fork added a new command that allows to copy the currently selected command line arguments as a string to the clipboard.
 This is useful i.e. for testing a set of arguments outside of visual studio in the console window or for adding them to documentation as an example.

 ## Install
 Install the extension inside Visual Studio or download it from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=mibcoder.SmartCommandlineArguments "Visual Studio Marketplace").